rob-blackbourn/jetblack-example-map/README.md

 This is how we identify a position on earth.
 Thinking of the planet as a ball, the coordinates describe two circles; one around the equator, and one around the poles.
 Longitude describes the ring around the equator, from -180 degrees to +180 degrees (i.e. 360 degrees in total).
 Latitude is an arc from the north to the south pole, from 90 to -90 degrees.
 The point at which these rings intersect is arbitrary, but by agreement is near the
-Greenwich Observatory on London England.
+Greenwich Observatory in London England.

 Finally to represent the sphere of the earch on a two dimensional surface we need to streatch or compress the original spherical surface.
 This is